Mara 2019 – The Final Couple of Days in the bush

 As our two guests left us to prepare for their flight back to Heathrow, the remaining four of us split up again the see what we could find.
 There was some more Lion action to be had and another fight between two Topi, but otherwise it was quiet.
 We revisited the Buffalo kill and found the Lions back feeding, but by now the Hyenas, Jackals and Vultures were gathering.
 The Buffalo herd had moved on.

-Looking around, we could see there was another late afternoon storm approaching, thankfully not on the flight path back to Nairobi for our guests.
+Looking around, we could see there was another late afternoon storm approaching, a feature of Mara 2019.
+Thankfully it was not on the flight path back to Nairobi for our guests.
 Once they were safely airborne we resumed our game drive and found a Tawny Eagle in a tree, superbly lit and with a clear shot.
 It also gave me one of my favourite landscape shots from my visits to the Mara.

 Soon after, the storm hit us and we thought it was game over for the day.
 There were still a couple of hours before darkness was due to fall, but the light was pretty poor so we started off towards camp.
 We were fooled though, as this storm passed through quickly and in less than an hour we were stopped beside a Hyena den outside of which a mum and young cub were sitting perfectly at ease.
 They were so relaxed, we didn’t get anything other than a few sitting shots, so our guide, Joseph suggested another den close by.